Bound fermion states in pinned vortices in the surface states of a superconducting topological insulator: The Majorana bound state: Abstract

 \section{Abstract}

 By analytically solving the Bogoliubov-de Gennes equations we study the fermion bound states at the center of the core of a vortex in a two-dimensional superconductor.
 We consider three kinds of 2D superconducting models: (a) a standard type II superconductor in the mixed state with low density of vortex lines, (b) a superconductor with strong spin-orbit coupling locking the spin parallel to the momentum and (c) a superconductor with strong spin-orbit coupling locking the spin perpendicular to the momentum.
 The 2D superconducting states are induced via proximity effect between an $s$-wave superconductor and the surface states of a strong topological insulator.
-In case (a) the energy gap for the excitations is of order $\Delta_{\infty}^2/(2E_F)$, while for cases (b) and (c) a zero-energy Majorana state arises.
+In case (a) the energy gap for the excitations is of order $\Delta_{\infty}^2/(2E_F)$, while for cases (b) and (c) a zero-energy Majorana state arises together with an equally spaced ($\Delta^2_{\infty}/E_F$) sequence of fermion excitations.
 The spin-momentum locking is key to the formation of the Majorana state.
+We present analytical expressions for the energy spectrum and the wave functions.